bridgecrew-perf4/terraform-intro-2/presentation.md

 ^ Terraform secret sauce happening in the background
 ^ While we need to tell JS what to do, in TF you only need to describe your desired outcomes ^ "Describe what your world should look like, not how to get there"

+^ Unrelated: this would be super cool as TypeScript or Rust

 ---